Apply for the Master of Ophthalmology (MOphth)Apply Now

 Regulations for the Degree of Master of Ophthalmology (MOphth)

 - Admission to the programme shall be subject to the approval of the Pro-Vice-Chancellor (Health Sciences).

 - Every applicant shall

-- have been awarded the Postgraduate Diploma in Ophthalmic Basic Sciences, and
+- have been awarded the Postgraduate Diploma in Ophthalmic Basic Sciences, or

-- hold an equivalent qualification approved by the Board of the Faculty of Medicine, and
+- hold an equivalent qualification approved by the Pro-Vice-Chancellor (Health Sciences), and

-- have been admitted to the degrees of Bachelor of Medicine and Bachelor of Surgery of a university in New Zealand or hold an equivalent medical qualification approved by the Board of the Faculty of Medicine.
+- have been admitted to the degrees of Bachelor of Medicine and Bachelor of Surgery of a university in New Zealand or hold an equivalent medical qualification approved by the Pro-Vice-Chancellor (Health Sciences).

 Structure of the Programme

 - The programme of study shall consist of the preparation and submission of a thesis embodying the results of supervised research on an approved topic in a branch of ophthalmic science.

 - A candidate may not present a thesis which has previously been accepted for another degree.